 (b) Once the superintendent has received the recommendations of the local stakeholder group under M.G.L. c.
 69, § 1J(b), the superintendent may request that the school committee and any union bargain or reopen the bargaining of the relevant collective bargaining agreement, pursuant to M.G.L. c.
 69, § 1J(g).
 If necessary, the 30 days provided by M.G.L. c.
 69, § 1J(e) for the superintendent to submit a turnaround plan for modifications to the local stakeholder group, school committee, and commissioner shall be extended, without exceeding the time periods mandated by M.G.L. c.
 69, § 1J(g), to provide time for bargaining, ratification, a dispute resolution process, the submission of a decision by the joint resolution committee, or a resolution by the commissioner, pursuant to M.G.L. c.
 69, § 1J(g).

 (c) Within 30 days of the issuance of the superintendent's final turnaround plan under M.G.L. c.
-69, § 1J(e), the commissioner shall review the plan and may, in consultation with the superintendent, modify the plan if the commissioner determines that
+69, § 1J(e), the commissioner shall review the plan and may, in consultation with the superintendent, propose modifications to the plan if the commissioner determines that

 such modifications would further promote the rapid academic achievement of students in the school;